Canadian Light Rail Vehicle: CLRV

 On December 29, 1977, the first CLRV, SIG-built 4002, arrived at the Hillcrest Complex aboard a railway flatcar.
 On September 30, 1979, after a year of testing and modification, CLRVs started service on route 507 Long Branch (today the western portion of route 501 Queen).
+The second route to use CLRVs was 511 Bathurst, on February 29, 1980, and they subsequently entered service on 512 St. Clair on April 16, 503 Kingston Rd on June 9, 502 Downtowner on August 7, 1980, and 501 Queen on January 4, 1981.
+By December 8, 1980, 89 cars had been accepted for service.

-Twenty-two CLRVs were to run on an open-track Scarborough LRT line (to be later built as an ICTS line).
+Twenty-two CLRVs were to run on an open-track Scarborough LRT line (which was later built as an ICTS line instead).
 Thus, for suburban operation, the UTDC originally specified an outside-frame bogie that later proved problematic in street operation, and designed the vehicles for speeds up to 70 mph.
 The bogies would derail at switches in street trackage and have noise and vibration problems.
 Replacing the original Bochum wheels with SAB wheels (similar to PCC wheels) corrected these problems.
 The Bochum wheels had a rubber layer between the hub and the steel tire (rim), which would flex rather than pulling the opposite wheel through a single-point switch.

 The CLRV electronics include 1970s-era solid state power controls.
 In later years, the propulsion control system became unreliable and difficult to maintain as obsolete electronic and electrical parts became difficult to source.

 The CLRVs originally had sealed windows and no air conditioning.
 Later, the windows were modified to allow passengers to open them.

 The CLRVs were delivered with couplers for multiple-unit operation.
 Between 1984 and 1988, the couplers were removed, and a safety shield was placed over the front coupler pocket.